AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 \subsection{Ablation Study}

-To analyze AGRAG's performance, we conduct an extensive ablation study on GraphRAG-bench tested across 2 datasets and 4 tasks, the ablation models tested is listed as follow: \begin{itemize}[leftmargin=*] \item \textbf{AGRAG w.
-LLM ER}: Here, we substitute AGRAG's statistics-based entity extraction method for HippoRAG2's LLM entity extraction approach to test its effects.
+To analyze AGRAG's performance, we conduct an extensive ablation study on GraphRAG-bench tested across 2 datasets and 4 tasks, the ablation models tested are listed as follow: \begin{itemize}[leftmargin=*] \item \textbf{AGRAG w.
+HR Only}: Here, we apply only AGRAG's hybrid retrieval step, without any reasoning-path generation.